Which type of hummingbird is visiting your garden?

 Broad-tailed hummingbird (Selasphorus platycercus)

 The broad-tailed hummingbird, common in areas around the Rocky Mountains, is 3¾ to 4½ in. from tip to tail.
+See the full range map for broad-tailed hummingbirds here.

 Males, like the one shown above, wear bright rose-pink to red on their throat with a white breast, olive green cheeks and back, and a white belly with a gray-green “vest.”
 Duller-colored females have a white chin and breast, with red-brown on their flanks and the sides of their tails.